Adam-Axelrod/UniBots/README.md

 4. Open the terminal by pressing `Ctrl + J` (Windows) or `Cmd + J` (Mac).
 5. Type `git fetch origin` to make sure your computer sees the branch you created on the website.
 6. Type `git branch`.
 An asterisx (*) should appear next to main
-7. Type `git checkout yournames_branch`.
+7. Type `git switch yournames_branch`.
 This moves you from the "official" code to your personal workspace.
 8. Type `git add .` to prepare your new folder and file for saving.
 9. Type `git commit -m "initial setup"` to save those changes locally (you can change "inital setup" to whaetver message you want, just make sure you use "").
 10. Type `git push origin yournames_branch` to send your work to GitHub.